This site presents a reference view of an IDDAS-compatible implementation.

 Infrastructure Originator status:

-The protocol does not evaluate people.
+The system does not evaluate people or effort.

-It evaluates events.
+It evaluates activation events.

 There are no guarantees.

-There are no promises.
+There are no minimums.

 Why this exists